cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 {{<render file="_d1-pricing.md">}}

-Visit [the D1 documentation](/d1/platform/pricing/) to learn more about how D1 is billed.
+Refer to [the D1 documentation](/d1/platform/pricing/) to learn more about how D1 is billed.

 ## Durable Objects